Perfectly easy afternoon tea cakes that will impress your guests.

 Take a fresh layer of sponge-cake, and while it is still warm cut off the edges, spread it with jelly, and roll it into a cylinder.

-Then roll it in a stiff paper and tie it.
+Then roll it in a stiff paper and tie it with a string.
 If the cake is not over-baked and is rolled while hot it will not crack.
 The paper will keep it in shape.

 Drop separate spoonfuls of sponge cake mixture at intervals on a baking sheet.
 Bake in a hot oven for a few minutes only, and watch carefully that the edges do not burn.
 The cakes will spread, rising in the center, and be thin on the edges.

 Spread the flat sides with green colored icing.
 Blanch some almonds, split them, and cut them in strips.
-Arrange them in a circle, and place in the center a little yellow icing, or the icing can be white and the almonds colored in the oven to a light yellow.
+Arrange them in a circle, and place in the center a little yellow icing, or use white icing to create the daisy petals.

 Cut a layer of cake into two pieces.
 Cover one with chocolate icing and the other with white icing.
 While the icing is still soft cut the cake, using a sharp knife, into pieces three inches long and one and a half inches wide.